oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 --- abstract

-This specification defines an extension to the OAuth 2 protocol as defined in {{RFC6749}} which enables a Client Instance to include a key-bound attestation in interactions with an Authorization Server or a Resource Server.
-This new method enables Client Instances involved in a client deployment that is traditionally viewed as a public client, to be able to utilize this key-bound attestation to authenticate.
+This specification defines an extension to the OAuth 2.0 protocol {{RFC6749}} that enables a client instance to include a key-bound attestation when interacting with an Authorization Server or Resource Server.
+This mechanism allows a client instance to prove its authenticity verified by an client attester without revealing its target audience to that attester.
+It may also serve as a standalone OAuth 2.0 client authentication method.

 --- middle

 # Introduction

 Traditional OAuth security concepts perform client authentication through a backend channel.
-In ecosystems such as the Issuer-Holder-Verifier model used in {{SD-JWT}}, this model raises privacy concerns, as it would enable the backend to recognize which Holder (i.e. client) interacts with which Issuer (i.e. Authorization Server) and potentially furthermore see the credentials being issued.
+In ecosystems such as the Issuer-Holder-Verifier model used in {{RFC9449}}, this model raises privacy concerns, as it would enable the backend to recognize which Holder (i.e. client) interacts with which Issuer (i.e. Authorization Server) and potentially furthermore see the credentials being issued.
 This specification establishes a mechanism for a backend-attested client authentication through a frontend channel to address these issues.

-Additionally, this approach acknowledges the evolving landscape of OAuth 2 deployments, where the ability for public clients to authenticate securely and reliably has become increasingly important.
-Leveraging platform mechanisms to validate a client instance, e.g. for mobile native apps, enables secure authentication that would otherwise be difficult with traditional OAuth client authentication methods.
+Additionally, this approach acknowledges the evolving landscape of OAuth 2 deployments, where the ability for mobile native apps to authenticate securely and reliably has become increasingly important.
+Leveraging platform mechanisms to validate a client instance, such as mobile native apps, enables secure authentication that would otherwise be difficult with traditional OAuth client authentication methods.
 Transforming these platform-specific mechanisms into a common format as described in this specification abstracts this complexity to minimize the efforts for the Authorization Server.

 This primary purpose of this specification is the authentication of a client instance enabled through the client backend attesting to it.
 The client backend may also attest further technical properties about the hardware and software of the client instance.

+The client is considered a confidential Oauth 2 client type according to section 2.1 of {{RFC6749}}.
+The mechanism described in this document may  either serve as a standalone OAuth 2 client authentication mechanism or as an additional, supportive security mechanism beside an existing Oauth 2 client authentication mechanism.

 The following diagram depicts the overall architecture and protocol flow.